Links on Android Authority may earn us a commission. Learn more.

 - Is the brand trustworthy?
 If you’ve never heard of a brand before, be sure to check out the reviews.
 Reviews can help you separate a reliable pick from a sketchy listing.

 - What is the band made of?
 Materials are essential to the comfort and durability of your band as well as how easy it will be to clean.
-For example, leather might look great but it may not hold up well to workouts and sweat.
+For example, leather might look great but it also may not hold up well to workouts and sweat.

 - What colors can you choose from?
 It’s always nice to have a watch band that matches your other accessories.
 Many third-party options allow you to explore patterns and new colors.

 - What size do you need?
 Not all wrists are created equal, so make sure you get an option that fits.
-Adjustable options are the easiest, or you can measure carefully for a well-fitting loop.
+Adjustable bands are the easiest, or you can measure carefully for a well-fitting loop.

 A note about buying third-party accessories